swisspost/design-system/.changeset/giant-games-swim.md

 '@swisspost/design-system-documentation': minor
 ---

-Added component `post-avatar-picture` to show an avatar, based on different possible input data (gravatar by email, initials by first- and/or lastname, fallback).
+Added component `post-avatar` to show an avatar, based on different possible input data (gravatar by email, initials by first- and/or lastname, fallback).